Body Changes During Pregnancy

 Body changes during pregnancy are expected.
 As your pregnancy progresses you will experience physical changes, including backaches, weight gain and fluid retention.
 Symptoms like these, while uncomfortable, are normal, and often will go away after you give birth or as your pregnancy progresses.

-In the meantime, there are ways to manage these symptoms so you can feel your best during, and after, your pregnancy.
+In the meantime, there are ways to manage these physiological changes during pregnancy so that you can enjoy this time with some well-deserved rest, love and pampering!

 Weight gain is one of the most noticeable physical changes during pregnancy.
-Try to keep in mind that the extra weight is important for a healthy pregnancy and will eventually come off after you've had the baby.
+Try to keep in mind that this weight gain during pregnancy is important for the nourishment and overall health of you and your developing baby.
+This additional weight will eventually come off after the baby is born.
 Concentrate on:

 - Eating nutritious meals